 Would you like a few simple getups with a little style to get by?
 Creating a personal uniform that you really enjoy wearing is a perfect “go-to” style.
 I like this too and would collect a few suits customized to my liking – bootcut!
 How exciting it would be to carry my brand every day!

 You too can find a formula that works.
-You’ll come to work comfortable in a style you truly love.
+You’ll come to work comfortably in a style you truly love.
 Your own description of yourself will make you a teacher with strong life philosophy.
 If you’re not wearing a uniform – you are free to dress the way you want to be seen at work – but in strict appropriateness.

 4) When You’re Worried About Looking Too Young